Prostate cancer can be a devastating diagnosis. Each year, thousands of people pass away due to prostate cancer.

-- Studies show that fiber may help reduce the rate at which a cancerous tumor in the prostate gland grows.
+- Research indicates that fiber may contribute to slowing the growth rate of cancerous tumors in the prostate gland.
 In one study, there was a reduction in cancer growth after just 10 days of introducing individuals to a high-fiber diet.

 It is advised to get between 25 and 35 grams of fiber each day.
 Some breads are high in fiber.
 Whole grains are also great sources of fiber, such as amaranth, oats, millet, quinoa, barley, and bulgur.
 There are other ways to increase fiber intake too.
 By including a variety of fruits and vegetables in a diet, fiber intake would already increase.

 There are different types of fat that we consume.
 Some of these fats are good for the body, but not all are.
 Certain fats are actually bad for health.
 These fats may contribute to obesity, cause inflammation, and result in a higher risk of prostate cancer.

 Omega 3 fatty acids are some of the healthiest fats a person can include in their diet.
 Some studies show that omega-3 fatty acids are essential for men who are at risk of prostate cancer.
 A significant reduction in prostate cancer risk is seen among men who consume enough omega-3 fatty acids.
 In some studies, the risk lowers by approximately 40%.